ondrej-tucek/cookiecutter-python-project/README.md

 # cookiecutter-python-project

-Creating of this package was inspired by [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage).
+Creation of this package was inspired by [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage).

 # Usage